-Priced at $699 or $23.34/month at AT&T, the Sonim XP8 isn't the cheapest phone on this list, but it is probably the toughest.
+The Sonim XP8 is one tough phone.
 In fact, its maker is so confident in the reliability of the XP8 that it is offering it with a 3-year warranty.
 The phone's 5-inch display is puncture-resistant, while the thick, ruggedized body can withstand serious drops.
 As one of the very few phones with IP69 certification, the Sonim XP8 can withstand not only immersion in water but also being sprayed with high-temperature water jets.
 It has a battery that will last you for days, but there's one glaring problem with it.
 It's a very old model.
 Ancient chip and Android version aren't a recipe for great performance.
 The only reason we have it on our list is that it's one of the few rugged phones that you can get from a major carrier.

-Kyocera's DuraForce Pro 2 is a great combination of ruggedness, specs and price.
+Kyocera's DuraForce Pro 2 is a good combination of ruggedness, specs and price.
 Costing around $450, the phone is not only IP68 certified but complies with the military standard 810G for drops, shocks, humidity and all sorts of other nasty conditions.
 Best of all, it manages to do that without adding too much bulk to its body.
 It uses Qualcomm's mid-range Snapdragon 630 mobile platform and comes with Android 8, so not exactly the latest tech, but not the worst in this niche segment either.
-The plastic "bumpers" aren't exactly the height of aesthetics, but looks aren't a priority in the rugged segment anyway.
+The plastic "bumpers" aren't exactly the height of aesthetics, but looks aren't a priority in the world of rugged phones.